Chevrolet 210: 1955

 The 1955 model year marks the introduction of a new chassis and the debut of the small block V8.
 The center door frame was beefed up for more safety.
 Brakes were 11 in drums.
 The Two-Ten buyer was free to choose any powertrain option available.
 The ammeter and oil pressure gauges were changed to warning lights.

-This was not the first Chevrolet to have a V8 engine installed.
-The first Chevrolet with a V8 engine was introduced in 1917 called the Series D which was built for two years, and was manufactured before Chevrolet joined General Motors.
+This was the second Chevrolet to have a V8 engine installed.
+The first one was the Series D introduced in 1917 - before Chevrolet joined General Motors - and built for two years.